High levels a liver enzyme known as ALT in the blood can indicate liver issues. Implementing these strategies may help lower ALT levels.

-While the terms folate and folic acid are often used interchangeably, they’re aren’t quite the same.
-They’re two different forms of vitamin B-9.
-Folate is naturally occurring B-9 found in certain foods.
-Folic acid is a synthetic form of B-9 used in supplements and added to some processed foods.
+Folate is a naturally occurring form of B9 found in certain foods.
+Folic acid is a synthetic form of B9 used in supplements and added to some processed foods.
 Your body processes them in different ways, too.

 While they aren’t quite identical, both folate and folic acid have benefits when it comes to liver health and lowering ALT.